 If you are a native English speaker with a degree, loves working with people (and children) and want to have a meaningful career, you should definitely give teaching a chance!
 Teaching English exposes you to the local culture, help students boost their language skills and allow you to work and stay in Hong Kong.

 In this post, I will list the different options and organizations to teach English in Hong Kong.

-Disclaimer: There are affiliate links in this post which goes to supporting my website at no extra charge to you.
+Disclaimer: There are affiliate links in this post which goes to support my website at no extra charge to you.

 The Government NET Scheme

 If you have a teaching qualification or majored in English in university, I highly recommend looking into the Native English Teacher (NET) scheme sponsored by the Hong Kong government.
 Depending on your qualifications, you can choose to either work in a local primary or secondary school.
 It is a two-year contract with the possibility to renew.
 This is one of the most attractive packages out there, with salaries starting at HK$26,700 (an equivalent of USD $3419.00 a month).
 On top of this appealing salary, it also includes housing and medical allowances.